KubraIsik/tobeto-test-assignments/selenium_python_3/readme.md

 # Selenium commands:
 Called as Selenes
 Commands in Selenium IDE, are used to perform different operations on the different UI elements on the web pages.
-Roughly in a test case scenario these operations can be correspond to step of a test case.
+Roughly in a test case scenario these operations can be correspond to steps of a test case.
 ![selenium_commands](https://github.com/KubraIsik/tobeto-test-assignments/assets/11259498/ba840f22-60d8-494e-bd13-35277676e904)
 Some of the commands are given to explain:
 ## 'open' command